marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

   to the stake account bonded to your bond account.
 That way the sufficient overflow for splitting is ensured.
   Then, withdraw the requested SOLs (for this particular example it's approximately 4 SOLs, i.e., 4020836040 lamports) by use of `claim-withdraw-request` CLI command.
-  The remaining `1.002282880` can be withdrawn by canceling the fulfilled withdrawal request and then creating a new one for that specific amount (needed to wait until new withdraw request elapses).
+  The remaining `1.002282880` can be withdrawn by cancelling the fulfilled withdrawal request and then creating a new one for that specific amount (needed to wait until new withdraw request elapses).

   Alternatively, cancel the current withdrawal request and create a new one with a larger `--amount` to cover